Update methods¶

 desired or possible, such as when the default branch is protected.
 You can

-with additional data, which will create a new branch from the base branch, and
+field with additional data, which will create a new branch from the base

 If you want to specify a write-branch but continue to use the target revision from the application specification, just omit the base branch name: